Creative freedom and old barn project

 Creative freedom and self-care

-Creating art is a way to find out how one is able to make creativity, drawing, sketching and painting part of their life and self-care.
+Creating art is a way of finding out if one is able to make creativity, drawing, sketching and painting part of their life and self-care.
 I recently received many positive comments about my art classes.
 Parents admitted that the art instruction which is available in our region (Ontario, Durham region) does not actually include learning how to draw or paint.
 They told that most art classes were rather craft classes which use glue, markers, inks, papers, mixed media and similar.
 There is a need for projects which involve real drawing, sketching and painting.
 I am adding to this creative freedom when we make our own choices.

 Replacing device with brush and pencil

-I have noticed dramatically decreasing attention span and lack of focus due to the overuse of devices in the recent years.
+I have noticed the dramatically decreasing attention span and lack of focus due to the overuse of devices in the recent years.
 The inability to prioritize important things in our life is one more issue because there is too much of everything happening at once.
 While some people, who have no art creation experience, would assume that art entertainment events with cocktails and food are art classes, I am very sure they are not since such events don’t teach anybody anything.
 There are also misleading art instruction models.
 Most of them are designed to please the participants and to make them believe that they are gaining a lot.

 Ready product versus process